Open-circuit voltage

 Definition of open-circuit voltage.
 The box is any two-terminal device, such as a battery or solar cell.
 The two terminals are not connected to anything (an open circuit), so no current can flow into or out of either terminal.
 The voltage v_{oc} between the terminals is the open-circuit voltage of the device.

-Black curve: The highest possible open-circuit voltage of a solar cell in the Shockley-Queisser model under unconcentrated sunlight, as a function of the semiconductor bandgap.
-The red dotted line shows that this voltage is always smaller than the bandgap voltage.
+Black curve: The highest possible open-circuit voltage of a solar cell in the Shockley–Queisser model under unconcentrated sunlight, as a function of the semiconductor band gap.
+The red dotted line shows that this voltage is always smaller than the band gap voltage.

-Open-circuit voltage (abbreviated as OCV or V_{OC}) is the difference of electrical potential between two terminals of an electronic device when disconnected from any circuit.
+Open-circuit voltage (OCV or V_{OC}) is the difference of electrical potential between two terminals of an electronic device when disconnected from any circuit.

+Voltage

 There is no external load connected.
 No external electric current flows between the terminals.
 Alternatively, the open-circuit voltage may be thought of as the voltage that must be applied to a solar cell or a battery to stop the current.
 It is sometimes given the symbol V_{oc}.
 In network analysis this voltage is also known as the Thévenin voltage.

 The open-circuit voltages of batteries and solar cells are often quoted under particular conditions (state-of-charge, illumination, temperature, etc.).

 The potential difference mentioned for batteries and cells is usually the open-circuit voltage.

 The value of the open-circuit voltage of a transducer equals its electromotive force (emf), which is the maximum potential difference it can produce when not providing current.